-A lesson from the microarray world is to discard genes that cannot be informative (e.g., because of lack of variation).
+A lesson from the microarray world is to discard genes that cannot be informative (e.g., because of lack of variation), regardless of statistical hypothesis under evaluation.
 Filter reads to remove those that are represented at less than 1 per million mapped reads, in fewer than 2 samples.

-Use plotMDS on the filtered reads to perform multi-dimensional scaling.
+As a sanity check and to provide confidence that subsequent analysis is worthwhile, use plotMDS on the filtered reads to perform multi-dimensional scaling.
 Interpret the resulting plot.